mslinn/git-stats-scala/README.md

     bin/run -u mslinn --from={2016-01-01} --to={2016-12-31}

 You can also run SBT if desired.
-The options shown cause git logs from all of 2016 to be processed, for the `cadenza` project, with subtotals, and all unknown files are to be ignored as well as JavaScript and XML files:
+The options shown below cause `git log`s from all of 2016 to be processed, for the `cadenza` project, with subtotals, and all unknown files are to be ignored as well as JavaScript and XML files:

     sbt "run --previous365days -d /mnt/work/training/cadenza -v -o -i js,xml"

 ## Scaladoc
 [Here](http://mslinn.github.io/git-stats-scala/latest/api/index.html)

-## License
-This software is published under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).